 The Supplemental Savings Plan provides for payment of benefits to a participant upon the earlier to occur of a "Change of Control" or a termination of the participant's service.
 Benefits paid upon a "Change of Control" are paid in a single lump sum payment.
 Benefits payable upon a separation from service can be made (at the election of the participant) in either a single lump sum payment or in substantially equal installments over a period selected by the participant that does not exceed 10 years.
 In addition, the participant may request distribution of all, or a portion of, the amounts credited to his account upon an "Unforeseeable Emergency."
 Payments upon separation from service will be delayed six months in accordance with Section 409A in the event a participant is a "specified employee" for purposes of Section 409A.
 The Supplemental Savings Plan was amended on September 1, 2014 to increase the eligible match to 4% of pay.
 Additionally, for individuals who had been participants in the MPP or SEMPP plans, we provide a 6% non-discretionary contribution to the Supplemental Savings Plan.
 This non-discretionary contribution was implemented to offset the effect of discontinuation of all contributions to the MPP and SEMPP plans effective August 31, 2014.
 Although Messrs.
-Douglas and Stryker were not eligible to participate in the MPP or SEMPP, Mr. Douglas was eligible to receive the 6% non-discretionary contribution because he is not a participant in our Huntsman Defined Benefit Pension Plan.
+Douglas and Stryker were not eligible to participant in our Huntsman Defined Benefit Pension Plan.
 Mr. Douglas was hired July 1, 2015 which was after we closed the Huntsman Defined Benefit Pension Plan to new hires on July 1, 2014.
-Mr. Stryker is not eligible to receive the 6% non-discretionary contribution because he is a participant in the Huntsman Defined Benefit Pension Plan.
+Mr. Stryker is not eligible to receive the 6% non-discretionary contribution because he is a participant in our Huntsman Defined Benefit Pension Plan.